SAP-samples/teched2025-AI164/exercises/ex1/README.md

 ## <a name="step2"></a>Step 2: Create a Subaccount

-Next up, we want to create a Subaccout.
+Next up, we want to create a Subaccount.
 For that on the Global Account > Account Explorer:

 1. Click Create.
    Click the blue create button and subsequently choose "Subaccount".
    <br>![](/exercises/ex1/images/02_01_btp_subaccount_create_detail.png)

 2. In the Subaccount Create modal:
-   - Enter a name for your subaccount.
-Please follow the naming convention AI164-XXX, where XXX is your code used to login.
+   - Enter a name for your Subaccount.
+Please follow the naming convention AI164-XXX, where XXX is your code used to log in.
    - Select the Data Center: Europe (Frankfurt) - AWS
    - Click Create.
    <br>![](/exercises/ex1/images/02_02_btp_subaccount_create_detail.png)